 In 1935, President Franklin D. Roosevelt officially proclaimed World Trade Week as the third week of May in national observance of the importance of international trade to the United States.

 Florida World Trade Month

-In Miami, the Committee developed a series of events designed to assist small and medium size companies to enter the international trade arena expand their business and identify new clients.
-The ultimate objective is to promote Miami and Florida as the “Trade & Logistics Hub of the Americas”.
+Today, Miami World Trade Month brings together over 2,000 business executives during May to celebrate international trade.
+The Committee has developed a series of events designed to assist small and medium size companies to enter the international trade arena expand their business and identify new clients.
+The ultimate objective is to promote Miami and Florida as the “Trade & Logistics Hub of the Americas.”